kangjie-chen/clean-image_backdoor/README.md

     ```

 ## Something need to be noticed
-- The model file "tresnet_l", which will be downloaded automaticly, is the backbone in ML-Decoder rather than the final model we want.
+- The model file "tresnet_l", which will be downloaded automatically, is the backbone in ML-Decoder rather than the final model we want.